 Investor & Former Cable Television Executive

-He began his career as a member of the firm's audit staff, but quickly pursued his desire to specialize in taxation.
-In 1970, he transferred to the Portland office to lead the tax practice.
-Tom was made a partner in 1974 and partner in charge of the Denver tax practice in 1978.
+He began his career as a member of the firm's audit staff, but soon pursued his desire to specialize in taxation.
+In 1970, he transferred to the Portland office to lead the firm's tax practice.
+Tom was made a Partner in 1974, and Partner in Charge of the Denver tax practice in 1978.

-In 1981, he was named president and chief operating officer of Daniels & Associates and all related entities.
-In that capacity, Tom was responsible for the daily administration and management of all Daniels divisions including brokerage, investment banking, cable system operations, and paging communications.
-His involvement in large acquisitions and syndications included a lead role representing a consortium of the five major cable companies that acquired all cable operations owned by Westinghouse (now Group W) in a multi-billion dollar transaction.
+In 1981, he was named President and Chief Operating Officer of D&A and all related entities.
+In that capacity, Tom was responsible for the daily administration and management of all Daniels divisions, including brokerage, investment banking, cable system operations, and paging communications.
+His involvement in large acquisitions and syndications included a lead role representing a consortium of the five major cable companies that acquired all cable operations then owned by Westinghouse (now Group W) in a multi-billion dollar transaction.

 Tom built a reputation as a top expert in mergers and acquisitions, corporate reorganization, and partnership taxation while at Price Waterhouse.
 During his years as a CPA in Seattle, Portland, and Denver, Tom was an active member of various organizations related to the accounting and tax professions.